 Epcot Restaurant Marrakesh in World Showcase is one of our favorite places to dine in Disney World.
 However, it is one of the most overlooked restaurants.

 The reason for this is probably two-fold.
 The location is rather hidden.
 Also, guests think that the menu will be a little unusual for their taste.
 Our advice is to give it a try and you won’t regret dining at this Epcot hidden gem of a restaurant.

 Epcot Restaurant Marrakesh

-This Epcot Restaurant Marrakesh review has prices which are correct as at March 2018.
+This Epcot Restaurant Marrakesh review has prices that are correct as at May 2020.
 We originally wrote this article some time ago and were surprised to notice how little prices have increased at Restaurant Marrakesh.

 Most Epcot restaurant prices have increased a lot in the last 5 or so years.
 Not so Restaurant Marrakesh.
 We think this is a great reason to make sure you at least give it a try on your next visit to Epcot.